I Wayan Koster: Governor of Bali

 In 2018, Koster ran in the gubernatorial elections for Bali, resigning from his parliament seat in order to do so.
 Running with Tjok Oka Artha Ardhana Sukawati, the pair won with 57.68 percent of the votes.
 He was sworn in on 5 September 2018.

 During the campaigning period, Koster stated that he wished to alter the family planning program in Bali by changing the recommended number of children from two to four in order to fit Balinese traditions.

 Koster announced a ban on plastic, as stipulated in Gubernatorial Regulation (Pergub) No. 97/2018, expressing hope that the policy would lead to a 70 percent decline in Bali's marine plastics within a year.
 In 2021, he was one of twelve individuals named in a suit by the International Society for Krishna Consciousness (ISKCON, known locally as the "Hare Krishna") for allegedly hindering worship activities.

+Controversies

+2023 FIFA U-20 World Cup

+On 21 March 2023, Koster stated that he rejected the participation of the Israel national under-19 football team in the 2023 FIFA U-20 World Cup, then scheduled to be held in Bali.
+His decision received a protest from the head of Local House of Representative of the Province of Bali.
+After FIFA announced that Indonesia was removed as a host of the U-20 World Cup, Indonesian internet users expressed their frustration by flooding Koster's Instagram account comment column.